Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Experiments and Analysis

-Table~\ref{table:aggre_accuracy} shows the categorical accuracy of different models aggregated among all image types.
-While GPT-4V and Gemini Pro outperform other models and excel in general tasks such as recognizing image modality and organs, their low performance in specialized tasks like determining the existence of abnormalities and answering fine-grained questions about condition/finding and position highlights a significant gap in their ability to aid in real-life diagnosis.
+\paragraph{Performance across Diagnostic Questions} Table~\ref{table:aggre_accuracy} shows the categorical accuracy of different models aggregated among all image types.
+While GPT-4o, GPT-4V, and Gemini Pro outperform other models and excel in general tasks such as recognizing image modality and organs, their low performance in specialized tasks like determining the existence of abnormalities and answering fine-grained questions about condition/finding and position highlights a significant gap in their ability to aid in real-life diagnosis.

-On more specialized diagnostic questions, even top-performing models like GPT-4V and Gemini Pro performed close to random guessing.
+On more specialized diagnostic questions, even top-performing models like GPT-4o, GPT-4V, and Gemini Pro performed close to random guessing.
 Their accuracy in identifying conditions and positions was alarmingly low, underscoring their limitations in handling fine-grained medical inquiries.
-CheXagent, trained exclusively on chest X-rays, achieved the highest accuracy in determining abnormalities and conditions.
-However, its performance in general tasks like identifying image modality and organs was lower, highlighting the need for domain-specific training.
-LLaVA-Med achieves much higher accuracy compared to both LLaVA-v1-7B and LLaVA-v1.6-7B in identifying conditions/finding and their positions but fell short on more general tasks like identifying image modality and organs as well as determining abnormality.
+RadFM, LLaVA-Med-v1.5, and Med-Flamingo outperform other specialized models in general questions, yet still struggle with specialized questions.
+LLaVA-Med-v1.5 achieves much higher accuracy among open-sourced models in identifying conditions/finding and their positions, but still performs around 10\% worse than the proprietary models.

-Among the open-sourced general-purpose models, MiniGPT-v2 performs the best, surpassing domain-specific LLaVA-Med in identifying organs and both LLaVA-Med and CheXagent in determining positions of condition/finding without domain-specific training.
+Among the open-sourced general-purpose models, MiniGPT-v2 performs the best, surpassing domain-specific models such as LLaVA-Med-v1 in determining positions of condition/finding without domain-specific training.
 A more detailed breakdown of the performance of different models on different image types across each question type is available in Appendix~\ref{appendix:breakdown_results}.
+Distribution plots of ground-truth answers and model responses within each question category are available in Appendix~\ref{appendix:distribution}.

-\subsubsection{Error Analysis in Procedural Diagnosis}
+\paragraph{Error Analysis in Procedural Diagnosis}

-For models whose accuracy dropped drastically after introducing adversarial pairs, we observed a consistent accuracy pattern much lower than random guess performance for specialized questions.
-An error analysis focusing on GPT-4V and Gemini Pro across three specialized question types - Abnormality, Condition/Finding, and Position is further conducted.
-Each accuracy measurement is conditional on the model successfully answering the preceding diagnostic questions, reflecting a procedural diagnosis approach.
-This analysis reveals both models' vulnerabilities to hallucination errors, particularly as they progress through the diagnostic procedure, with Gemini Pro being more prone to accepting false conditions and positions.